Latin American Studies Major, B.A.

 Spanish or Portuguese should be used to satisfy the global language requirement.
 The global language 1 through 4 sequence (PORT 101, PORT 102, PORT 203, and PORT 204 or SPAN 101, SPAN 102, SPAN 203, and SPAN 204) may be completed in two semesters by enrolling in intensive courses (PORT 111 and PORT 212, or SPAN 111 and SPAN 212).

-Special Opportunities in Latin American Studies
+Special Opportunities in Latin American and Caribbean Studies

 Honors in Latin American Studies

-Latin American studies majors with an overall grade point average of 3.3 are invited to pursue a degree with honors by writing an honors thesis during the senior year.
+Latin American and Caribbean Studies majors with an overall grade point average of 3.3 are invited to pursue a degree with honors by writing an honors thesis during the senior year.
 Each honors thesis is written under the direction of an appropriate faculty advisor; when completed, the thesis must be defended orally before an examining board of faculty members.
 Honors candidates enroll in the two honors courses (LTAM 691H and LTAM 692H).
 LTAM 691H counts as a course in the student’s concentration.

 Experiential Education